-Working with local government agencies is sometimes necessary, particularly when it comes to the rehabilitation/restoration of large tracks of (government/parastate-owned) lands and identifying and engaging local, often marginalised (including settlement) communities.
-The private sector also plays a critical role in co-sponsoring such interventions through their CSR programs.
+Working with local government agencies is sometimes necessary, particularly when it comes to the rehabilitation/restoration of large tracks of (government/parastate-owned) lands and identifying and engaging local, often marginalised (including settlement) communities, as well as private lands aiming to be sustainable as the private sector also plays a critical role in sustaining active interventions through their own advocacy programs.

 CALL TO ACTION

 Individuals, companies, organisations and the public at large are encouraged to support any one of these CSR initiatives closest to their respective advocacies.
-Email FEED to find out how: email@example.com or call +63 (0)9175524722 (ask for Anne).
+Email FEED to find out how: firstname.lastname@example.org or call +63 (0)9175524722.

 FEED’s Ongoing CSR Initiatives with Partners